The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 # → "http://localhost:8080/" (URL of Cloud Run's internal proxy)

-Cloud Functions Gen 2 runs on top of Cloud Run, and the request that Flask receives is forwarded from an internal proxy. request.base_url returns the internal localhost:8080 rather than the external URL.
+Cloud Functions Gen 2 runs on Cloud Run, and the request Flask receives is forwarded from an internal proxy. request.base_url returns the internal localhost:8080, not the external URL.

-You can get the hostname using X-Forwarded-Host and X-Forwarded-Proto headers, but there's another trap:
+You can get the hostname using the X-Forwarded-Host and X-Forwarded-Proto headers, but there's another trap:

 # ❌ request.path returns "/"